 - ½ cup Cilantro Optional for garnish

-- 2 tbsp soy sauce Can substitute fish sauce which is more typical but I was trying to reduce sodium but go for light soy sauce if you use soy sauce
+- 2 tablespoon soy sauce Can substitute fish sauce which is more typical but I was trying to reduce sodium but go for light soy sauce if you use soy sauce

 - Get all the ingredients read as imaged above so you are ready when the wok is hot.